treboryatska/rain-model-validation/validation-module-reset-trade-counts/README.md

 Use the template provided here: https://docs.google.com/spreadsheets/d/1kke5DwTi9wL5JxABRiqPLe171kThWRazP94MyiSul3s/edit?gid=0#gid=0

-For each order hash in the sample, fill-in the columns.
+For each order hash in the sample, fill in the columns.

 The columns model_view_url, model_root_url, model_data_url, model_test15m_url, model_30m_url, model_15m_url, model_60m_url, model_90m_url should be completed for each order hash modeled.
 The urls input into these columns represent the published csv files for each tab in the respective models.
 Note, you have to publish each tab for each model separately.